cidgoh/ontotraining/.github/ISSUE_TEMPLATE/training--new-term-request--ntr-.md

 **Term Label:** _An [rdfs:label](https://www.w3.org/TR/rdf-schema/#ch_label) that provides a a human-readable description of a resource._
 **Ontology:** _The ontology the term is being requested for - e.g., GenEpiO, FoodOn, ENVO, OBI...
 This guide is not an exact match for a term request at a specific [OBO Foundry ontology](https://obofoundry.org/), but will give you useful guidance and practice for common annotations._

 **Parent Class:** _The class/term within the target ontology under which you think the term being request should placed.
-Depending on the ontology you are requesting this in, it isn't strictly required - but it is helpful in facilitating curation efficiency and in giving the curator a better impression of the term you're requesting._
+Depending on the ontology you are requesting this in, it isn't strictly required - but it is helpful in facilitating curation efficiency and in giving the curator a better impression of the term you're requesting.
+There can be multiple parent classes/terms for an ontology term._
 **Parent Class ID**: _An ontology IRI (e.g., FOODON:00001002) or the PURL (e.g., http://purl.obolibrary.org/obo/FOODON_00001002) associated with the parent class/term._

 **Alternative Label:** _"A label for a class or property that can be used to refer to the class or property instead of the preferred rdfs:label.
 Alternative labels should be used to indicate community- or context-specific labels, abbreviations, shorthand forms and the like." [[IAO:0000118](http://purl.obolibrary.org/obo/IAO_0000118)]_